 When cultivating in local restricted areas such as in tunnels or greenhouses, the use of beneficial insects can be quite useful.
-These benefical insects cannot migrate quickly, and it is possible to establish a positive predator population.
+These benefical insects cannot migrate quickly, and it is possible to establish a positive predator population

 If you choose to work with beneficial predators it is important to monitor the diverse species very closely in advance.
 For many pathogens warning signs can be seen (yellow/blue charts, pheromonary pitfalls) and these can help to quickly identify an infestation.
 Visual monitoring is also very important and should be carried out as accurately and precise as possible.
-The quicker a parasite is tracked down, the greater the chances of success using benifical insects.
-In comparison to using chemical methods, the growth of the benificial insect population takes time to develope.
-The parasite population (prey) initally has a certain advantage.
-As the number of parasites increase, so does that of the predators), which are now gaining the upper hand.
+The quicker a parasite is tracked down, the greater the chances of success using beneficial insects.
+In comparison to using chemical methods, the growth of the beneficial insect population takes time to develope.
+The parasite population (prey) initially has a certain advantage.
+As the number of parasites increase, so does that of the predator, which are now gaining the upper hand.
 It is an interdependent system which must be held in balance.

-Parasites/pests Benefical spicies Aphids Aphidius colemani (plant louse/ Aphidius ervi Aphidius matricariae greenfly) Episyrphus balteatus Lysiphlebus testaceipes Aphelinus abdominalis Aphidoletes aphidimyza Chrysoperia carnea Spider mites Amblyseius californicus (thunderfly/ Feltiella acarisuga thunderbugs) Phytoseiulus persimilis Thripse Amblyseius barkeri/ Amblyseius cucumeris
+Aphids (plant louse/ greenfly) Aphidius colemani Aphidius ervi Aphidius matricariae Episyrphus balteatus Lysiphlebus testaceipes Aphelinus abdominalis Aphidoletes aphidimyza Chrysoperia carnea Spider mites (thunderfly/ thunderbugs) Amblyseius californicus Feltiella acarisuga Phytoseiulus persimilis

+Amblyseius barkeri/

+Amblyseius cucumeris